nielsenjared/nielsenjared.github.io/content/blog/get-job-economy/index.md

 ## 6. Negotiate

-If you get an email from the recruiter asking for a quick call, you’re golden.
+If you get a message from the recruiter asking for a quick call, you’re golden.
 They want you.

 Now it’s time to discuss salary.